Immunisation - info & resources

 Covid-19

 Women who have Covid-19 while pregnant are at increased risk of severe illness and have an increased risk of pregnancy loss, premature birth & stillbirth.
 These risks can be lowered by vaccination against Covid-19.
-Both the Pfizer and Moderna vaccines have been shown to be safe at any stage of pregnancy.
+Covid vaccines have been shown to be safe at any stage of pregnancy.

 At birth